Origins has over 35 years of experience treating people with Depression and mood disorders

 Depression (also known as clinical depression or major depressive disorder) is a common but serious mood disorder that affects how you think, feel, and handle daily activities.
 More than just a bout of the blues, depression isn’t a moral failure or weakness.
-With depression, a person can’t simply “snap out of it.”
-Depression is a serious condition that may require long-term treatment and support.
-When addiction co-occurs alongside depression, it is imperative that both disorders be treated at the same time.
+With depression, you can’t simply “snap out of it.”
+Depression is a serious behavioral health condition that may require long-term treatment and support.

-If you have been experiencing some of the following symptoms nearly every day for at least two weeks, you may be suffering from depression:
+If you have been experiencing some of the following behavioral symptoms of depression nearly every day for at least two weeks, you may be suffering from major depressive disorder:

 - Persistent sad or “empty” mood